Pro-aging trance: Reception

 The Russian computer scientist and biotechnologist Alex Zhavoronkov assumes that the cause of the pro-aging trance lies in the tendency of people not to want to get their hopes up unnecessarily.
 He also posits that once the possibility of a dramatic extension of the healthy human lifespan is present, it can trigger feelings of guilt that one does nothing to hasten its implementation, which is why it is easier to block it out.

 The American social psychologist Tom Pyszczynski, one of the founding psychologists of terror management theory, explains the opposition to life-prolonging therapies with exactly this model.
 According to him, the cause of that opposition is paradoxically that the critics fear death and actually long for radical life extension.
 However, since they do not consider it feasible or likely in their remaining lifetime, they try to deal with the terror caused by their own mortality through investing in a cultural worldview in the hope of achieving literal or symbolic immortality.
 The actual possibility of life extension challenges the beliefs and values that serve them as their protector from death-related thoughts.
 It thus generates the need to defend them and object to treatments that would actually extend lifespan.
 This goes hand in hand with the mortality salience hypothesis.

 According to representatives of the anti-aging movement, learned helplessness could also play a role in why many people resign themselves to aging.
-In 1967, the psychologist and behavioral scientist Martin Seligman showed that dogs that are exposed to mild electric shocks and realise that they cannot do anything about it tend to continue to endure the shocks after this phase, even if they have the opportunity to avoid them.
-The attitude of many people toward their own aging process is similar: They have learned that any attempt to fight against it is in vain and will therefore disregard new possibilities.
+In 1967, the psychologist and behavioural scientist Martin Seligman showed that dogs that are exposed to mild electric shocks and realise that they cannot do anything about it tend to continue to endure the shocks after this phase, even if they have the opportunity to avoid them.
+Proponents of life extension compare this to the attitude which many people show toward their own aging process: in their opinion, these people have learned that any attempt to fight against aging is in vain and will therefore disregard new possibilities.